 If you live near San Francisco, Los Angeles, Houston, Chicago or Vancouver you’re only one flight away from New Zealand.
 Same if you live in the major Australian cities, South East Asia, China, Japan and the Middle East.
 These flights range from 3 hours from Sydney to 17 hours from Dubai.
 Somewhere in-between, like Los Angeles, is a 13 hour flight; Singapore is a 10 hour flight.

 Direct flights from North America are easy to find on Air New Zealand or its code-share partners.
 As Auckland is the airline’s hub, all flights lead to Auckland, so to speak, and are not sidelined to other hubs and countries along the way.
 There are also some direct options with American Airlines.
+And from October 2020 Air New Zealand will be flying direct Auckland to New York with a 17 hour 40 min flight.

 So from the United States, for example, you can check in to Los Angeles International early evening, refresh in the airport lounge before boarding, and head into the sky for the overnight flight.
 We recommend flying at least Premium Economy so you can upgrade to a lie-flat bed (Air New Zealand has an excellent Sky Couch offer); Business Class is even better.